aristanetworks/anta/docs/cli/nrfu.md

 ## NRFU with table report

-This rendering print results in a nice table suppoting grep filtering.
+This rendering prints results in a nice table supporting grep filtering.
 It comes with its own set of options:

 - Search (`--search`) for a pattern in hostname and test name.
 - Option to group (`--group-by`) and summarize results.
 You can group by `host` or `test`.